 - If I first upgrade to High Sierra on an HDD, and then clone to an SSD, will the SSD be converted to APFS?

-- After upgrading to High Sierra, what do I need to do to my backup disk?
+- If the OS upgrade converted my startup disk to APFS, what do I need to do to my backup disk?
 Do I have to erase it as APFS?

-- Can I use CCC to clone a High Sierra backup to another Mac running Sierra?
+- Can I use CCC to clone an APFS startup disk to another Mac?

 - Does CCC support encrypted APFS volumes?